mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 LEADERSHIP The Traveller can pass orders, commands and suggestions to comrades fighting on the same side.
 To do this, the Traveller makes a Leadership check (INT, EDU or SOC).
 The Effect of this check is the number of bonuses (each equal to DM+1) the Traveller can give to any skill checks, including attack rolls, to other Travellers on the same side.
 The Traveller must be able to freely communicate to another Traveller in order to grant a bonus and no Traveller can benefit from more than one DM+1 bonus for any single check.

 However, bad leadership can end a battle quicker than good leadership can win one.
-If the Effect of the Leadership check is negative, the opposing side may inflict a number of penalties equal to the Effect to combatants on the Traveller’s side.
+If the Effect of the Leadership check is negative, the opposing side may inflict a number of penalties equal to the Effect to combatants on the Traveller's side.
 Each penalty is equal to DM-1 and is applied in the same way as the bonuses for good leadership.

 MINOR ACTIONS Instead of performing a Significant Action, a Traveller may instead perform two Minor Actions in its place, giving them a total of three Minor Actions in that combat